Particular/PBot/README.md

 * PBOT_GITHUBUSERNAME: The username to use, most likely your regular GH user
-* PBOT_OAUTHTOKEN: Since we all have 2 factor auth on you need to [create a access token](https://github.com/settings/tokens/new).
+* PBOT_OAUTHTOKEN: Since we all have 2 factor authentication turned on, you'll need to [create an access token](https://github.com/settings/tokens/new).
 Remember to tick the delete_repo scope since the tests will delete repos that it creates.